susumuota/kaggleenv/README.md

 ## Run Docker container (both GCP and local machine)

-I prepared a sample [repository](https://github.com/susumuota/kaggleenv) of the `Dockerfile`, etc. If you do not care about details, execute these commands and go to `Setup VSCode to open Notebooks` section.
+I prepared a [sample repository](https://github.com/susumuota/kaggleenv) of the `Dockerfile`, etc. If you do not care about details, execute these commands and skip `Setup VSCode to open Notebooks` section.

 ```
 % git clone https://github.com/susumuota/kaggleenv.git